 YES YOU CAN!
 See my guide to Vancouver Island here.

+I’m basically hinting that you go on a 6 month sabbatical.
 Think big.
-If you’ve got the time there’s an abundance to explore up and down the coastline!
+If you’ve got the time there’s an abundance to explore up and down the Vancouver coastline!
 Why not plan a huge adventure!

 The ‘Canadian’ must tries.
-It’s not a trip without it.
+It’s not a trip without them.

-Another i’m yet to visit.
+Another I’m yet to visit.
 Accessible as a day trip from Vancouver or great for a holiday in itself.
-Here you can bask amongst a wealth of activity including and not restricted to: rock climbing, kiteboarding, mountain biking, cross country sking, bouldering.
+Here you can bask amongst a wealth of activity including and not restricted to: rock climbing, kiteboarding, mountain biking, cross country skiing, bouldering.

 The Great Bear Rainforest is the only place in the world where you can see the Kermode (spirit) bear.
 There are apparently only 400 of them left in the wild.
 The Great Bear Rainforest itself is the world’s largest intact temperate rainforest, and has been called the Amazon of the North.